This first article appears in the

 Another extraordinary quality of visionary craniosacral

-therapy is it has the ability to touch the depths of one's
+work is it has the ability to touch the depths of one's

 being and find access to a greater sense of clarity, serenity,